TypeDoc

 TypeDoc's declaration references are slightly different than JSDoc's namepaths.
 They are based off of the "new" TSDoc declaration references with slight modifications to make their resolution behavior more closely match the TypeScript language service (e.g. what VSCode does).

 Declaration references are comprised of an optional module source, a component path, and an optional meaning.
+Once parsed, they are resolved according to the resolution strategy described below.

 The first part of a declaration, up to a ! is parsed as the module source.
 This will be taken literally and used to refer to the module name in a multiple entry point documentation site.
 It should not include the path to the module file.